 I mean, intellectually reasoning, we like to think we are in control of ourselves, at the very least of our thoughts.
 This is what separates us from other species, our high-functioning brains with the ability to reason.
 But what do you do when your brain activity takes over your thoughts and ability to reason?
 I mean who are we then in terms of identity.
 Is the brain in the driver’s seat and is our mind and all things associated with a “mind” such as personality, character, affinities, and soul merely deluding itself to thinking it is the primary entity that determines our actions?
 When the biology and biochemistry of the brain go awry, how can we rationalize our irrational thoughts?

 How could I claim to be in control as an individual and high functioning person, when I couldn’t even control my own thoughts?
 How was I in control when I couldn’t rationalize why I had to wash myself over and over with soap to cleanse myself of the repetitive thoughts of being contaminated with HIV after walking through a gay neighborhood, when rationally I knew the possibility of being infected that way didn’t exist?
 I mean if the biology of my brain that had gone haywire and therefore compelled me, the one-time rational, intelligent, high-functioning person, to engage in odd behaviors and avoidance to stave off the possibility of death from means I knew logically to be impossible, what could I do?
-When I was asking, even begging my brain for some reprieve and to just give me an hour, no, even a moment off from the irrational thoughts, who or what was in charge – me and the identity of me held within my “mind,” or my brain and all its biological functions?
+When I was asking, even begging my brain for some reprieve and to just give me an hour, no, even a moment off from the irrational, intrusive thoughts, who or what was in charge – me and the identity of me held within my “mind,” or my brain and all its biological functions?

 Could it be that I was really just an amalgamation of neurological function: neurotransmitters, synapses, serotonin levels, dendrites, nasal ganglia, etc., meaning pure biology dictating my mental functions, actions, and therefore existence, or was I more than mere biological functions?
-My ability to think and reason would support the latter notion, but when reason and intellect start to lose to biology and a brain that short-circuits, yielding irrational thoughts that coerced me to engage in odd, illogical and groundless behavior, had I lost control of myself to my brain?
+My ability to think and reason would support the latter notion, but when reason and intellect start to lose to biology and a brain that short-circuits, yielding irrational and terrible thoughts that coerced me to engage in odd, illogical, and groundless behavior, had I lost control of myself to my brain?
 When my brain and all its malfunctioning chemistry took over, I knew as a person, that in the truest sense of the phrase, I had lost my mind.